Universite-Gustave-Eiffel/I-Simpa/currentRelease/doc/documentation/Offline_documentation/html/_sources/room_acoustics_parameters.rst.txt

 Sound strength :math:`G` (single sound source)
 ------------------------------------------------

-The **Soud strength**, noted :math:`G` (in dB), is the logarithmic ratio of the acoustic energy of the IR obtained at the point of measurement, to that equal to a distance of 10 m from the sound source (NF EN ISO 3382-1):
+The **Sound strength**, noted :math:`G` (in dB), is the logarithmic ratio of the acoustic energy of the IR obtained at the point of measurement, to that equal to a distance of 10 m from the sound source (NF EN ISO 3382-1):

 .. math:: G=10\log \frac{\int_0^\infty p^2(t)\text{d}t}{\int_0^\infty p^2_{10\,m}(t)\text{d}t},